thezw27/Robotics_Middleware_Trial_Python_Turtle/ROS/src/Trial_instruction.md

 ```
 By filling up the `<>` sections above, you should have a complete turtlebot server.

+* Checkpoint 4:
+Make sure have one and only one `roscore` running.

+Run the script with `$ python turtlebot_service.py`, it should be running with no error messages.
+Please direct to `Robotics_Middleware_Trial_Python_Turtle/readme.md` for question post.

 ## Create Turtlebot Client
 Now let's create a simple ROS client for the turtlebot.
 Create a new file and name it `turtlebot_client.py`.
 First import the ROS and other essential libraries at top:
 ```